 INFP sexual compatibility

 INFPs can be reserved at first in the bedroom, particularly because it can take a while for them to open up.
 When they do feel comfortable with a partner, INFPs are extremely passionate lovers who see sex as something more than simply a physical act and true compatibility is essential for this personality type.
-They see it as a way of sharing and deepening a real connection, which can come across as intense.
+They see sex as a way of sharing and deepening a connection and they can come across as intense.
 Intimacy is important to INFPs, seeing as they are incredibly in touch with their emotions.
 They are generally open-minded, and this applies to their sex lives too.

 INFP compatibility with other personality types

 1. ENTJ – INFP compatibility.
 INFPs are attracted to the ambition, intensity, and confidence of ENTJs.
 INFPs are full of original ideas and ENTJs can help INFPs come up with plans to turn these dreams into reality.
 ENTJs are attracted to the warmth, authenticity, and unique insights of INFPs.
 INFPs can help ENTJs see things from a completely new perspective and they can also help INFPs process their feelings.

 2. ENFJ – INFP compatibility.
 INFPs are attracted to the charisma, openness, and supportiveness of ENFJs.
 They can get lost in their own dream world, but ENFJs are great at pulling them out of their cosy bubble and back to reality.
 ENFJs are attracted to the calm, genuine and playful nature of INFPs.
 INFPs can help ENFJs relax and take a break every now and then.